Code-Inside/Blog/_posts/2017-08-30-identityserver3-webapi-webapp-wpfapp-ohmy.md

 __Auth "Steps"__

 The first step in the sample project is to aquire a access token from the IdentityServer.
-The actual implementation is thanks to the OIDCClient quite simple as you can see [here](https://github.com/Code-Inside/Samples/blob/c5d42f9b3ca61a6171eed684c57d94cac2297bf2/2016/IdentityTest/IdentityTest.WpfClient/MainWindow.xaml.cs#L44-L49).
+The actual implementation is thanks to the OidcClient quite simple as you can see [here](https://github.com/Code-Inside/Samples/blob/c5d42f9b3ca61a6171eed684c57d94cac2297bf2/2016/IdentityTest/IdentityTest.WpfClient/MainWindow.xaml.cs#L44-L49).

-The OIDCClient will try to get the needed accesstoken in the silent mode first (this can be configured) and if this fails a embedded browser will appear.
+The OidcClient will try to get the needed accesstoken in the silent mode first (this can be configured) and if this fails a embedded browser will be rendered and the user needs to sign in there.
 After a successful signin you will get a __accesstoken and refreshtoken__.

+__Sample note:__ If you try this on your local machine the auth-window should not appear, because it will just do a "silent" windows auth login.

+__Multiple IdentityProvider:__ If you configure multiple identity provider, a simple designed identity selection will appear in the embedded browser window.

 After the intial sign in you can regenerate new accesstokens via the refreshtoken.